chandler767/PubNub-UV-Index-Monitor/README.md

 ## How To Get Started

 Want to learn more about this project, how it was built, or get started from scratch?
-Check out the blog post (coming soon).
-You’ll first need to sign up for a [PubNub account](https://dashboard.pubnub.com/signup/?devrel_gh=PubNub-UV-Index-Monitor).
+[Check out the blog post.](https://www.pubnub.com/blog/create-an-arduino-iot-uv-index-monitor-android-ios-push-notifications/?devrel_gh=PubNub-UV-Index-Monitor) You’ll first need to sign up for a [PubNub account](https://dashboard.pubnub.com/signup/?devrel_gh=PubNub-UV-Index-Monitor).
 Once you sign up, you can get your unique PubNub keys from the [PubNub Developer Portal](https://admin.pubnub.com/?devrel_gh=PubNub-UV-Index-Monitor).

 [<img alt="PubNub Signup" src="https://i.imgur.com/og5DDjf.png" width=260 height=97/>](https://dashboard.pubnub.com/signup/?devrel_gh=PubNub-UV-Index-Monitor)